ChrisRichner/ARGUS-TV-GuideEnhancer/README.md

 ##FAQ
 ####Can this be used in combination with WG+?
 Yes, WebGrab+ works perfectly combined with ARGUS-TV-GuideEnhancer.
+####Do you provide cut&paste ready series mappings?
+Yes, [seriesMapping.xml](/Setup/seriesMapping.xml) contains a collection of seriesMapping entries for you to get easily started.

 ##Questions or need help?
 Check out the **[Talk to us](https://github.com/ChrisRichner/ARGUS-TV-GuideEnhancer/wiki/Talk-to-us)** page on our wiki.